handshake-org/hsd-ledger/README.md

 ### Node.js Library

-There are three ways to use this library to interact with a Ledger device:
+There are two ways to use this library to interact with a Ledger device:
 - using HID from Node.js
 - using WebUSB in the browser
-- using WebAuthn

-Currently WebAuthn support is broken, but the initial effort has been left in the repo for reference.

 Example usage can be found and run using the following files:
 - [examples/getAppVersion.js][app] - Get the application version number.